 Credits: 1 or 1/2

 REL 330 Seminar in East Asian Religions

 An advanced seminar on some topic in the religion of China and Japan.
-(In some years the course may be offered for one-half credit.)

 Prerequisite: Religion 104.

 Credits: 1 or 1/2

 REL 340 Seminar in Hebrew Bible

 An advanced seminar on some topic related to the history and literature of ancient Israel.
-(In some years the course may be offered for one-half credit.)

 Prerequisite: Religion 141.